NimbleArchitect/kubectl-ice/docs/usage.md

 Flags:
+      --annotation string              Show the selected annotation as a column -m, --match string                   Filters out results, comma seperated list of COLUMN OP VALUE, where OP can be one of ==,<,>,<=,>= and !=
+  -M, --match-only string              Filters out results but only calculates up visible rows
-      --annotation string              Show the selected annotation as a column --node-label string              Show the selected node label as a column --node-tree                      Displayes the tree with the nodes as the root -o, --output string                  Output format, currently csv, list, json and yaml are supported
+      --node-label string              Show the selected node label as a column --node-tree                      Displayes the tree with the nodes as the root -o, --output string                  Output format, currently csv, list, json and yaml are supported